variantstudios/wisdomwaysacupuncture.com/_conditions/chronic-ailments.md

 * emotional imbalance or just not handling stress well
 * insomnia
 * auto-immunity
-* Chronic Infections such as Lyme, Candida, Epstein-barre, or frequent common colds
+* chronic infections such as Lyme, Candida, Epstein-barre, or frequent common colds
+* dizziness
+* high blood pressure

 Some patients come in with just one of these issues, but more commonly, many of these symptoms come all wrapped up with each other with complex correlations.